Challenging Ausangate Trek in Peru

 Is the Ausangate Trek Safe?

 As with all camping activities, these are basic but comfortable.
 The company Vidal Expeditions manages excellent camping gear, which is periodically reviewed for every trip.
-We use the best brands, such as Eureka tents, big enough for four people, but we only provide it for two people.
+We use the best brands, such as Eureka tents, big enough for four people, but we only provide them for two people.
 During this trip they included an air mattress to make your adventure more comfortable.
 Kitchen tent, dining tent, portable toilet, and all the tables and seats.
 Be prepared for the cold nights, especially in June and July.

 Camping in Ausanagte Trek